-This glossary accompanies the three-course series Machine Learning Leadership and Practice – End-to-End Mastery.
-This end-to-end curriculum will empower you to launch machine learning.
-Accessible to business-level learners and yet vital to techies as well, it covers both the state-of-the-art techniques and the business-side best practices.
+This glossary accompanies the book The AI Playbook: Mastering the Rare Art of Machine Learning Deployment and the three-course series Machine Learning Leadership and Practice – End-to-End Mastery – an end-to-end curriculum that will empower you to launch machine learning.

 This glossary is divided into these topic areas:

 - The training data

 - How well ML works: measuring its performance

 - Artificial intelligence: a problematic buzzword

 How to use this glossary:

 - A roadmap.
 Take a few minutes to skim through in order to get a sense of the scope of content and range of topics covered by the three courses.